 1. Packer Training

 At the helm of our Packing and Rigging teams is an FAA Licensed Master Rigger – the highest credential a parachute rigging professional can earn.
-Master Riggers not only have significant main and reserve parachute packing experience, but they also have the ability to undertake major repairs and maintenance on canopies and harness and container systems.
+Master Riggers not only have significant main and reserve parachute packing experience, but they also have the ability to undertake major repairs on skydiving equipment and maintenance on canopies and harness and container systems.

 Case in point, the national average for cutaways (i.e. when the main parachute is jettisoned and the reserve is manually released) is 1 in 1000.
 At Skydive Snohomish, our average is 1 in 2000.
 We don’t mess around.

 As an additional safety buffer, we conduct regular and routine gear maintenance and retire parachute system components at intervals that are 20% more conservative than manufacturer-recommended limits.
 Since implementing this policy in 2006, we’ve seen a higher level of team and customer confidence, a significant reduction in unscheduled maintenance, and have almost eliminated gear-related down time.
 Boom.

 3. Annual Equipment Inspections

 During the off season, all parachute systems and components undergo rigorous inspections.
 We’re talking complete disassembly, meticulous inspection, complete routine maintenance and component replacement, all overseen by our FAA Licensed Master Rigger.
 A totally elective process, it allows us to be proactive instead of reactive.
 A good idea in the extreme sport arena.

 Complete parachute systems are not cheap, and they’re not infallible either.
 We maintain a plentiful stock of extra parachute systems that are ready to go at a moment’s notice.
 Investing in these additional systems is a priority for us.
 It gives us all peace of mind and keeps operations humming along.
 Plus, it affords the rigging team ample time to identify and address maintenance concerns without any pressure to make a “quick fix”.